What’s It Really Like to Travel Japan?

 And while he did it, video played in the background of the same fishmonger on a reality show in Japan, competing for his region in the field of tuna butchering!

 It was a fabulous night of entertainment and it was another side of seeing how reverent the Japanese are toward the preparation of food.

 Everything is marvelously efficient.

-One of the greatest performances was when our nozomi train to Kyoto pulled in.
+One of the greatest performances was when my nozomi train to Kyoto pulled in.
 A fleet of women dressed in salmon uniforms, down to matching sneakers (!), entered the car and performed identical movements, taking out the trash bags and turning the seats around to face the other way, preparing them for the next influx of passengers.